-Mark, sign, and date your proxy card and return it in the postage-paid envelope we have provided or return it to MasTec, Inc., c/o ADP, 51 Mercedes Way, Edgewood, NY 11717.
+Mark, sign, and date your proxy card and return it in the postagepaid envelope we have provided or return it to MasTec, Inc., c/o ADP, 51 Mercedes Way, Edgewood, NY 11717.

-KEEP THIS PORTION FOR YOUR RECORDS
+TO VOTE, MARK BL OCKS IN BLUE OR BLACK INK MASTEC KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD IS VALID ONLY WHE EN SIGNED AND DATED DETACH AND RETURN THIS PORTION ONLY MasTec, Inc.

-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED DETACH AND RETURN THIS PORTION ONLY MasTec, Inc. Election of three (3) Class II Directors as described in the Proxy For All Withhold All For All To withhold authority to vote, mark "For All Statement of the Board of Directors.
-The Board of Directors recommends a Except Except" and write the nominee's name on the vote FOR ALL nominees listed below. line below: 0 0 The nominees are: Austin J. Shanfelter, William N. Shiebler, John Van Heuvelen (2) Approve the adoption of the MasTec, Inc. 2003 Employee Stock Incentive Plan, as more fully des Statement.
-The Board of Directors recommends a vote FOR the 2003 Employee Stock Incentive Plan.
-Approve the adoption of the MasTec, Inc. 2003 Employee Stock Incentive Plan, as more fully described in the Proxy For Against Ahstain o 0 Approve the adoption of the MasTec, Inc. 2003 Stock Incentive Plan For Non-Employees, as more fully described in the Proxy For Against Abstain Statement.
-The Board of Directors recommends a vote FOR the 2003 Stock Incentive Plan for Non-Employees. o 0 In the Proxies' discretion, upon any other business that may properly be presented at the Annual Meeting or any adjournments or Receipt of the Notice and Proxy Statement for the 2003 Annual Meeting of Shareholders and MasTec's Annual Report on Form 10-K for the year ended December 31, 2002 is acknowledged.
-(Please sign exactly as your name or names appear on this proxy.
-When signing as executor, guardian, trustee, joint owners, agent, authorized representative or a corporate owner, or other representative, please give your full title as such.)
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+(1) Election of three (3) Class II Directors as described in the Proxy Statement of the Board of Directors.
+The Board of Directors recommends vote FOR ALL nominees listed below. /ithhold All To withhold author Except" and write t line below: The nominees are: Austin J. Shanfelter, William N. Shiebler, John Van Heuvelen (2) Approve the adoption of the MasTec, Inc. 2003 Employee Stock Inc Statement.
+The Board of Directors recommends a vote FOR the 2003 Em ed in the Proxy For Against Abstain □ (3) Approve the adoption of the MasTec, Inc. 2003 Stock Incentive Plan Proxy Statement.
+The Board of Directors recommends a vote FOR the 20 For Against Abstain □ (4) In the Proxies' discretion, upon any other business that may properly or postponements thereof. y be present ed at the A nnual Me eting or any adjourn ments Receipt of the Notice and Proxy Statement for the 2003 Annual Meeting of Shareholders and MasTec's Annual Report on Form 10-K for the year ended December 31, 2002 is acknowledged. g (Please sign exactly as your name or names appear on this proxy.
+Whe signing as executor, guardian, trustee, joint owners, agent, authorized representative or a corporate owner, or other representative, please give your full title as such.) en 1 [ ĺ Signature [PLEASE SIGN WITHIN BOX] Date Signat ure (Joint O wners) [ Date